-Everyone knows what a camera is: you probably have an SLR, DSLR, or point and shoot camera and there is sure to be a camera in your phone.
+Everyone knows what a camera is: you probably have an SLR, DSLR, or point and shoot camera and there is sure to be a camera on your phone.
 But what is a camera?
 At its most basic level, a camera is a device used to capture images.
 Yet, there is more to it.

 Your camera is a tool.
 No different than a wood carver's chisels.
-The chisels do not make finely crafted artwork, the wood carver does.
+The chisels do not make finely crafted artwork, the woodcarver does.
 It is the same way with your camera.
 The camera does not make the photograph, the photographer creates a photograph.

 Never allow yourself to feel like the camera is in control.
 The camera is your tool and you must use it as a tool.

-What is a Camera?
+What Is a Camera?